hackiftekhar/IQListKit/README.md

     private var users = [User]() //assuming the users array is loaded from somewhere e.g. API call response

+    //...

-    override func viewDidLoad() {
+    func loadDataFromAPI() {

-        super.viewDidLoad()
+        //Get users list from API
+        APIClient.getUsersList({ [weak self] result in

+            switch result {

+                case .success(let users):
+                    self?.users = users   //Updates the users array self?.refreshUI()     //Refresh the data

+                case .failure(let error):
+                    //Handle error
             }
         }
+    }
+}
 ```
-Now we'll be creating an instance of IQList and providing it the list of models and cell types.
+Now we'll be creating an instance of IQList and providing it the list of models and cell type.
 The listView parameter accepts either a UITableView or UICollectionView.
 The delegateDataSource parameter is optional, but preferable when we would like
 to do additional configuration in our cell before display